Factorization of network reliability with perfect nodes I: Introduction and statements: The Factorization Theorem

 Finally we have the factorization theorem which solves the posed combinatorial problem.
 This is the main theorem of the paper.

 \begin{teo} Let $(b_{ij})=A^{-1}$ where $A$ is the connectivity matrix.
-Then and the above expression doesn't depend on the order of the base $Con$. \end{teo} \dem By lemma \ref{lemaTres}, we have so Because $(a_{ij})$ and $(b_{ij})$ are inverses and we get Finally, because $A$ is symmetric, its inverse is too so
+Then and the above expression doesn't depend on the order of the basis $Part_{n}$. \end{teo} \dem By Lemma \ref{lemaTres}, we have so Because $(a_{ij})$ and $(b_{ij})$ are inverses and we get Because $A$ is symmetric, its inverse is too so

-We have to show that the expression above is independent of the order in the base $Con$.
-It is enough to make an intrinsic formulation not depending on any order of the base:

-The above expression is the one we were looking for.
-Fixing an order in the base, the last expression reduces to the original one relative to this order. \fdem
+Finally, because the definition of $R$ doesn't depend on the order of the basis $Part_{n}$, we have the result. \fdem

-As it was mentioned in the previous section, we solved the posed probabilistic problem just applying the functional $P_{1}\otimes P_{2}$ on the last expression:
+As it was mentioned in the previous section, we get the solution to the probabilistic problem just applying the functional $P_{1}\otimes P_{2}$ on the last expression: